 Nutritive needs can become more complicated as we age and our bodies change, and access to food is not the same as access to healthy food.
 Likewise, while older adults may have food in their homes or money to purchase food, some may not have the ability to prepare the food or the transportation needed to buy it.
 These are problems not just for Tennessee's older adults but older adults nationwide.

 Senior and community centers also offer many activities and opportunities to make friends.
-Activities include exercise classes and bingo, health education and screening, shopping assistance, transportation, and information assistance.
+Activities include exercise classes and games, health education and screening, shopping assistance, transportation, and information assistance.

 In 2015, the Tennessee Commission on Aging and Disability network served over 1.3 million home-delivered meals.
 Home-delivered meal service, also known as Meals on Wheels, helps older Tennesseans who are sick or homebound get the food they need.
 Meals are designed to support good health and taste good.
 The meal delivery person provides a friendly visit and a safety check.
 Meals are served at no cost, but donations from on-site participants are appreciated and encouraged.
 Donations allow for more nutritious meals to be served to homebound older Tennesseans.